jiang-mingze/jiang-mingze.github.io/about.md

 Honors and Awards
 ======
-* 2021\.Thanks for the Chinese Modern Scientist Scholarship（only 24 students in the university）
+* 2021\.
+Thanks for the Chinese Modern Scientist Scholarship（only 24 students in the university）
+* 2021\.
+School First-class Scholarship
 * 2020\.
 Outstanding Student of Northwestern Polytechnical University
 * 2021\.
 Outstanding Student of Northwestern Polytechnical University
 * 2020\.
 National Champion of China Robotics Competition Basketball Robot Project(Challenge)